vladdeSV/gm_extensions/SPEC.md

 The type `array` can be prefixed with an ampersand `&` to indicate that variable will be used as a reference.
 Read more about the [Array reference marker](#array-reference-marker).

+Any type prefixed with a question mark `?` may be assigned the GMS predefined value `undefined`.
+Read more about the [Nullable marker](#nullable-marker).

 ### Spread operator

 Any type suffixed with three dots `...` indicates there can be any number of arguments in its place.
 For the function declaration `///log(v: value...)`, all following calls are permitted: